nf-core/taxprofiler/docs/usage.md

 > ⚠️ Input FASTQ and FASTA files _must_ be gzipped

+> ⚠️ While one can include both short-read and long-read data in one run, we recommend that you split these across _two_ pipeline runs and database sheets (see below).
+This will allow classification optmisation for each data type, and make MultiQC run-reports more readable (due to run statististics having vary large number differences).

 | Column                | Description                                                                                                                                                                                              |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `sample`              | Unique sample name [required].                                                                                                                                                                           |